-With most of the local races either cancelled or virtual, Albany Running Exchange had been scheduling COVID Safety Plan approved races.
-I completed a half marathon in November 2020 and in April 2021.
-Both of these races were held in hilly Altamont, NY.
+In 2021 when most of the local races either cancelled or went virtual, Albany Running Exchange (ARE) began scheduling COVID Safety Plan approved races.

-In March I ran their five mile race and then in May a point-to-point 10 miler.
-Although the weather did not cooperate, the course was along the river and the bike path, mostly flat or downhill and in Schenectady, NY.
+In March, I ran their 5 mile race and then in May a point-to-point 10 miler.
+The courses were along the Mohawk River and the bike path, mostly flat or downhill and in Schenectady, NY.

 Electric 5 Miler

 Miles On The Mohawk 10 Miler

 In September, another organization (NARK) offered a half marathon on a similar course.
 Of course, I signed up (and convinced some friends to join me.)